Greek National Road 8a: Construction

 The total length of the EO8a was delivered gradually between 1962 and 1973, replacing the older EO8.
 The section which first opened in November 1962, was the Athens-Corinth route, forming part of European route E94 (although the section Megara-Kineta (Kakia Skala pass) opened in late 1964, with motorway characteristics).
 The section Corinth-Patras was the next to follow in 1969, as a 14m width undivided road (except for the Aigio bypass, which opened in 1973 also with motorway characteristics).

 Throughout the 1990s, the E94 part of the route was upgraded to motorway standards; while between 1999 and 2006, further upgrades took place at the Kakia Skala pass, converting a rather narrow and hazardous section of motorway into a state-of-the-art modern motorway, with 3 lanes per direction and a network of five tunnels and several bridges.
 Between 1997 and 2015, the expanded section ended near Corinth, from which it continued as a limited-access single carriageway.
-In 2015 the upgraded section ended near Zevgolateio and in 2016 it ended at Kiato.
-The remainder, between Kiato and Rio, was opened in April 2017, and the EO8a has ceased to exist.
+In 2015 the upgraded section ended near Zevgolateio and in 2016 it ended at Kiato: the remainder, between Kiato and Rio, was opened in April 2017.

+Current route

+Three sections of the EO8a survive: the bypass north of Elefsina, the bypass south of Corinth, and a section between Kastellokampos and Patras.
+The Elefsina section connects with the EO8 and EO58 to the east, and the A8 and EO3 to the west; the Corinth section connects with the EO8 to the east and the A7 to the west; and the Kastellokampos–Patras section connects with the A5 to the north and the EO8 to the south.